 How the queue works

-The app must be open for the upload queue to attempt to continue.
+The app must be open (it can be "running in the background") for the upload queue to attempt to continue.

 Where to find your queue